Diversity Efforts at the City of Springfield

 Diversity Internship Scholarship Program

 This program was launched in February 2013 with the goal of increasing strategic relationships with diverse job candidates.
 The City is committed to diversity and part of this commitment includes attracting diverse individuals to careers in municipal government for the betterment of the organization and community at-large.
 Diversity internships will provide an opportunity for the City to meet and build relationships with promising students who desire a career in municipal government or a career area offered by the City.
 In addition, the program will enable college and graduate students to enhance their academic course work, create a network of contacts, and gain valuable on-the-job experience and exposure needed in pursuing their careers.
 Currently the program offers at least two internships per fiscal year.
-To date, five interns have been hired, and two have been hired into full-time positions with the City.
+To date, 12 interns have been hired, and four have been hired into full-time positions with the City.

 Attendance at Multicultural Festival